salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ## Important Preferences

 The following settings that can improve the performance of MATLAB for certain tasks, especially later in the semester.
-Lets set them now, before we forget.
+Let's set them now, before we forget.

 ### Java Heap Memory